8MM Bullet: Plot

 Karthik meets an old police man, Srinivas Murthy, who was suspended for letting a naxalite slip away as a constable.
 It turns out that Devaraj accepted a bribe from the naxalite and had helped him escape, but this has already ruined Murthy's profession.
 Karthik talks to Murthy about life and how things have changed.
 After this, Murthy sees the man who sold him the gun and leaves.
-Murthy kills him with the same gun when he follows Murthy to a isolated road.
+Murthy kills him with the same gun when he follows Murthy to an isolated road.
 Murthy is actually the leader of the robbery, and he kills the officer who didn't sanction his Provident Fund.
 Karthik, looking for clues in the murder, finds Murthy's application sanctioned and goes to his house to give it to him.
 However, Murthy's son tells him that the application got sanctioned earlier, and Murthy gave the money to the family, by connecting the murder of the guy who sold the gun and Murthy's son's statement, Karthik figures out that Murthy is the robber.

 Meanwhile, Murthy follows Devaraj to a bank and attempts another robbery and kills him, after which he throws the money on the street.
 When Murthy returns home, he finds out that the police have surrounded him.
 Pandian takes Murthy's grandson hostage.
 Pandian, with his gun on Murthy's grandsons head, slips, and a shot is fired.
 In shock, Murthy shoots and kills Pandian, but realize that Pandian's shot had missed and did not hit Murthy's grandson.
 Murthy grabs the gun and tells Karthik to shoot him.
 He explains that he did not revealed his cancer to his family, because he heard the family speaking about why God didn't take him instead of his wife.
 After hearing this, He robbed the bank for them and wanted to live his last days like a king.
 Murthy tells that he did not mean to shoot that child and felt guilty.
 Murthy grabs Karthik's hands, puts the gun to his forehead and says he doesn't want to put the family in shame by going to prison then shoots himself dead with the last bullet when Karthik hesitates.